 Frequently Asked Questions (FAQs)

-The crimes against persons section, supervised by Lieutenant Sean McCusker, consists of (8) investigators, (2) sergeants, and (1) crime scene investigator and is responsible for cases such as physical assaults, domestic violence, threats, phone harassment, missing persons, stalking, rapes, murders, crimes against children, runaway / missing juveniles, and child exploitation and computer related crimes.
+The crimes against persons section, supervised by Lieutenant Scott Wiley is responsible for cases such as physical assaults, domestic violence, threats, phone harassment, missing persons, stalking, rapes, murders, crimes against children, runaway / missing juveniles, and child exploitation and computer related crimes.
 The majority of these cases are felonies, many of which are among the most sensitive cases investigated by law enforcement.

 These types of cases are very time consuming to investigate and to prosecute.
 In most sex crimes, child cruelty, death investigation, assaults, and murder cases, numerous interviews and crime scene searches must be conducted.
 Search warrants, court orders, neighborhood canvass, and other investigative processes may also be necessary depending upon the individual case.

-The property crimes section is made up of ten (10) investigators, (2) sergeants and (1) lieutenant who investigate crimes against property such as burglary, theft, criminal damage, auto-theft, and any other crime involving property.
+The property crimes section, supervised by Lieutenant Kenny Neece is responsible for crimes against property such as burglary, theft, criminal damage, auto-theft, and any other crime involving property.
 The unit has investigators specially trained in the fields of tracking stolen vehicles as well as identity theft.